Kashish121/Real-Time-Chat-Application/README.md

 # Real-Time-Chat Application
-Real time chat application using NodeJS and socket.io
+Real time chat application using NodeJS and socket.io developed by Kashish121

 To Run:
 1. npm init